neo4jrb/carrierwave-neo4j/README.md

 ## CarrierWave for Neo4j

-This gem adds support for Neo4j 3.0+ to CarrierWave, see the CarrierWave documentation for more detailed usage instructions.
+This gem adds support for Neo4j 3.0+ (neo4j.rb 9.6.0+) to CarrierWave 2.1.0+, see the CarrierWave documentation for more detailed usage instructions.

 ### Installation Instructions